Close Menu

 Letting your toddler be the ‘dentist’ for their favorite toy completely changes the mood.

-The crying stopped.
 He actually reached for the toothbrush.

-Suddenly, this wasn’t something scary happening to him.
 It was a job he got to do.

 That was six months ago, and this trick still works almost every night.

-How to Brush a Toddler’s Teeth When They Refuse (Step by Step)
+How to Brush a Toddler’s Teeth When They Refuse: Step by Step

 This whole thing works because it turns brushing into a game.
-Here’s exactly how to do it.

-Sometimes we kick things off on his bed or in the play corner, so he’s already relaxed before we even get to the sink.
-Pick whatever spot feels low-pressure.
+Sometimes we kick things off on his bed or in the play corner, so he is already relaxed before we even get to the sink.

 Grab their favorite stuffed animal, action figure, or doll.
-Any toy they actually care about will work.

-Step 2: Let them be the dentist first.
+Step 2: Let them be the dentist first

-This is the most important part.
 Hand the toothbrush to your toddler and ask them to clean the toy’s teeth.
-Let them go wild with it.

 A toddler focused on carefully brushing the teeth of a pink stuffed animal.